ramses-ziane/egg-depot/README.md

 Game overview: this game is supposed to contribute to the charity ducks unlimited, url: https://www.ducks.org/ .
 Current progress can be found on url https://www.notion.so/Duck-Island-a3f7a03a3e8f478c94d671673a9854b6?p=8c843bcdd78241e6bb37c6fdc6b3e39c&pm=s .
-This game plans to play off of rubber duck decoding, a commonly known analagy to those studying comupter science.
+This game plans to play off of rubber duck decoding, a commonly known analogy to those studying computer science.
 The game will be an educational tool for players to learn about ducks.
 The game will be uploaded online (not an app) and all players will have a public icon that resembles a rubber duck.
 Players can have a choice of which type of duck they want their rubber duck to model.